 The options that help to use computer accessibility and used as assistive technology is called working with accessibility options.
-These options are available in the control panel or ease of access option which are customized settings for the mouse, keyboard, sounds, display etc. that helps to operate computers easily for a person with disability.
+These options are available in the control panel or ease of access option which are customized settings for the mouse, keyboard, sounds, display etc. that helps to operate computers easily for a person with a disability.

 To understand it more, let’s talk about the type impairments.
-As you are aware that there are numerous types of impairment that directly affected to usage of electronic devices specially computers.
+As you are aware that there are numerous types of impairment that directly affected to usage of electronic devices especially computers.
 These impairments are:

 - Cognitive impairments & learning disabilities – Example, dyslexia, attention deficit hyperactivity disorder (ADHD) or autism

 - Visual impairments – Example, low-vision, complete or partial blindness, and colour blindness